 Here’s a video of him in action today, posing with a few fans and then shuffling through the park on his way for an “oil change,” talking to a few Guests (including myself) along the way:

 C3PO’s limited mobility (he can basically only shuffle his feet) prevents him from quickly walking through the park.
 As such, he was escorted “backstage” by a Walt Disney Imagineer and several Cast Members.
 Of course, as you can see in the video above and the photos below, he is mobbed by excited fans along the way.

 While this talking character is already evoking memories among Disney fans of the recent talking Mickey Mouse meet-and-greet tests at Disneyland, he is actually not a new creation.

-Initially I was told that C3PO would only be at Star Wars Weekends during this weekend, ending today.
-However, I heard today that he’ll be here for the remainder of the event, which runs each Friday – Sunday through June 13.
+Initially, I was told that C3PO would only be at Star Wars Weekends this weekend, ending today.
+However, I heard today that he’d be here for the remainder of the event, which runs each Friday – Sunday through June 13.
 But if you want to get your moment with Threepio, be prepared to wait.
-The lines are long and characters can be switched out at any time.
+The lines are long, and characters can be switched out at any time.
 C3PO’s meet and greet location is between the Star Tours entrance and gift shop, within the Ewok village, and he is scheduled to be out for around 30 minutes at a time.
-Good luck and may the Force be with you.
+Good luck, and may the Force be with you.